yahiaetman/Scrabble-Server/README.md

 Communication Details can found in [this document](https://docs.google.com/document/d/1xaKcgdv9gw6xSQahsckgkU7JAzRd757Ci6RZgYTfRhc/edit?usp=sharing).

-**WARNING:** When running the server, place it in a folder where is has permission to create folders and write files.
-This is permission is needed to save logs and checkpoints.
+**WARNING:** When running the server, place it in a folder where it has permission to create folders and write files.
+This permission is needed to save logs and checkpoints.

 ## How to run and build